-Michael is the former Chair of the firm's multidisciplinary Life Sciences Health Industry Group, comprised of more than 250 professionals.
-He joined Reed Smith in 2003 as part of the firm's combination with Crosby, Heafey, Roach & May.
-From 2003-2006, he served on Reed Smith's firmwide Executive Committee.
+Michael is the former chair of the firm's multidisciplinary Life Sciences Health Industry Group, comprised of more than 250 professionals.

-Michael's litigation and trial practice focuses on complex product liability and commercial matters, including class actions, Multi-District Litigations (MDL), mass torts, and claims for unfair competition and false advertising under state consumer protection statutes.
-Michael's clients include, among others, Medtronic, Inc., C.R.
-Bard Inc., Pfizer Inc., Merck & Co.
+His litigation and trial practice focuses on complex product liability and commercial matters, including class actions, Multi-District Litigations (MDL), mass torts, and claims for unfair competition and false advertising under state consumer protection statutes.
+Michael's clients have included, among others, C.R.
+Bard Inc., Medtronic, Inc., Pfizer Inc., Merck & Co.
 Inc., Eli Lilly and Company, and GlaxoSmithKline, Inc. (GSK).

 Michael has testified more than a dozen times before legislative and other committees concerning proposed legislation involving protective orders and confidential settlement agreements, summary judgments, unfair competition statutes, electronic discovery, and other issues.
-He has worked with a coalition of businesses to oppose bills that would have eroded protection for confidential and proprietary information as well as bills that would have given prosecutors and private plaintiffs a "disgorgement of profits" remedy in cases involving California Business and Professions Code Sections 17200 et al, and he was a member of the Civil Justice Working Group providing assistance to then-governor-elect Schwarzenegger's transition team.
-He was also actively involved in working on reform efforts involving Section 17200, particularly Proposition 64, which was enacted by California voters November 2, 2004.
+He has worked with a coalition of businesses to oppose bills that would have eroded protection for confidential and proprietary information as well as bills that would have given prosecutors and private plaintiffs a "disgorgement of profits" remedy in cases involving California Business and Professions Code sections 17200 et al, and he was a member of the Civil Justice Working Group providing assistance to then-governor-elect Schwarzenegger's transition team.
+He was also actively involved in working on reform efforts involving section 17200, particularly Proposition 64, which was enacted by California voters.